vedph/pythia-app/README.md

     - ./devops/db/dummy_dump.sql:/docker-entrypoint-initdb.d/dummy_dump.sql
 ```

 will automatically populate the specified POSTGRES_DB for you.
-You can create a dump of your Pythia database, prepend to it instructions to create and select it, and then place it in that folder:
+You can create a dump of your Pythia database, prepend to it instructions to create and select it, and then place it in that folder.
+The procedure is as follows:

-(1) add to the `postgres` service a volume pointing to your dump file.
+(1) in `docker-compose.yml` file, add to the `postgres` service a volume pointing to your dump file.
 In this example, the file is named `pythia.sql` and was placed in a Ubuntu host under `/opt`.

 ```yaml
 volumes:
   - /opt/pythia.sql:/docker-entrypoint-initdb.d/pythia.sql
 ```

-(2) create your dump like this (the sample refers to a Windows OS):
+(2) in the machine where you have your Pythia database to import in the image consumer machine, create your dump like this (the sample refers to a Windows OS):

 ```ps1
 ./pg_dump --username=postgres -f c:\users\dfusi\desktop\pythia.sql pythia